NethServer/docs/administrator-manual/en/accounts.rst

       config set smb service Workgroup <your_netbios_domain>

-After pre-requisites are set, proceed with the join from :guilabel:`User and groups` page:
+After all the pre-requisites are met, proceed with the join from :guilabel:`User and groups` page:

-* Fill :guilabel:`DNS server IP address` field which usually is the IP address of the AD controller.
+* Fill :guilabel:`DNS server IP address` field which usually is the IP address of an AD domain controller.

-* Click the submit button.
+* Click the :guilabel:`Bind` button.
 You will be prompted for an user name and
   password: provide AD ``administrator`` or any other account credentials with permissions to join a new machine to the domain.